 - 1. Recognize existing light industrial uses in the Plan Area. - 2.
 Provide for small scale, light industrial activities servicing the needs of local residents. - 3.
-Minimize land use incompatibility and conflicts between industry and surrounding land uses. - 4.
-Discourage industrial activities that are considered noxious, polluting, and noisy or are otherwise detrimental to the environment, neighbouring properties and the community as a whole. - 5.
+Minimize land use incompatibility and conflicts between industry and surrounding land uses. - Discourage industrial activities that are considered noxious, polluting, and noisy or are otherwise detrimental to the environment, neighbouring properties and the community as a whole. - 5.
 Support development that is compatible with the Community Values (Section 1.4) and Development Criteria (Section 3.1).

 - 1. Lands within the Industrial designation are shown as "ID" on Schedule 'B'. - 2.
-Zoning regulations shall provide for a mix of light or small scale industrial uses. - 3.
-New industrial development shall only be located in areas designated as industrial or in non-industrial areas through the use of Temporary Use Permits (Section 1.6.4). - 4.
-All industrial development must be in scale with and appropriate to the character of the rural community and must not adversely affect the natural environment. - 5.
-Direct expanding light industry, future medium and heavy industrial development to the adjacent urban communities that have the necessary infrastructure and support services. - 6.
-All new rezoning applications for industrial uses which would require additional sewer or water capacity and which are located in proximity to a community sewer system and a community water system must connect to that system. - 7.
-Consider small-scale light industrial development proposals that reflect the needs of the local community and provide local employment using the following criteria: - (a) impact on farm land; - (b) capability of accommodating on-site domestic water and sewage disposal; - (c) capability of the natural environment to support the proposed development; - (d) compatibility with adjacent land uses and designations, and the character of the existing area; - (e) susceptibility to natural hazards including but not limited to flooding, slope instability or wildfire risk; - (f) proximity and access to the existing road network; - (g) mitigation of visual impacts where development is proposed on hillsides and other visually sensitive areas;
+Lands within the Industrial designation shall have a minimum permitted parcel size of at least 1 ha. - 3.
+Residential development in the Industrial designation shall be permitted at a maximum density of 1 principal dwelling unit per ha. - 4.
+Zoning regulations shall provide for a mix of light or small scale industrial uses. - 5.
+New industrial development shall only be located in areas designated as industrial or in

-- (h) provision of solid screening or other mitigation works from adjacent land uses and designations to lessen its impact (visual, loading, noise, odour, parking, impacts, etc.); - (i) exhibits an attractive and safe streetscape by providing for adequate off-street parking requirements, on-site landscaping, and appropriate signage, and; - (j) will be encouraged to include provisions for surface water runoff management in accordance with all Provincial requirements and best management practices.
+- non-industrial areas through the use of Temporary Use Permits (Section 1.6.4). - 6.
+All industrial development must be in scale with and appropriate to the character of the rural community and must not adversely affect the natural environment. - 7.
+Direct expanding light industry, future medium and heavy industrial development to the adjacent urban communities that have the necessary infrastructure and support services. - 8.
+All new rezoning applications for industrial uses which would require additional sewer or water capacity and which are located in proximity to a community sewer system and a community water system must connect to that system. - 9.
+Consider small-scale light industrial development proposals that reflect the needs of the local community and provide local employment using the following criteria: - (a) impact on farm land; - (b) capability of accommodating on-site domestic water and sewage disposal; - (c) capability of the natural environment to support the proposed development; - (d) compatibility with adjacent land uses and designations, and the character of the existing area; - (e) susceptibility to natural hazards including but not limited to flooding, slope instability or wildfire risk; - (f) proximity and access to the existing road network; - (g) mitigation of visual impacts where development is proposed on hillsides and other visually sensitive areas; - (h) provision of solid screening or other mitigation works from adjacent land uses and designations to lessen its impact (visual, loading, noise, odour, parking, impacts, etc.); - (i) exhibits an attractive and safe streetscape by providing for adequate off-street parking requirements, on-site landscaping, and appropriate signage, and; - (j) will be encouraged to include provisions for surface water runoff management in accordance with all Provincial requirements and best management practices.